GottusJ/Basic-Python-Calendar/README.md

-# Terminal Calender
+# Terminal Calendar

-This is a basic calender that can be ran in your terminal.
-This project gets the current date and uses that to create a calender.
+This is a basic calendar that can be ran in your terminal.
+This project gets the current date and uses that to create a calendar.